 Request for Accommodations

 For employees, you should inform your supervisor of the conflict and your requested accommodation at the earliest possible time.
-You or your supervisor may also seek assistance from Human Resources Services or the Office of Equal Opportunity.
+You or your supervisor may also seek assistance from University Human Resources or the Office of Equal Opportunity.

 For students, you should first discuss the conflict and your requested accommodation with your professor at the earliest possible time.
 You or your instructor may also seek assistance from the Dean of Students Office or the Office of Equal Opportunity.